One-dimensional electronics with edge states in two-dimensional altermagnets: Results

 We calculate the transport properties of a laterally gated field-effect device as shown in Fig.~\ref{fig4}(c) to confirm the electrically tunable fully spin-polarized quantized edge conductance.
-Such effect manifests as the switching of the transmission channels from 2 to 1 when the applied lateral gate field exceeds the threshold electfic field of $1~\mathrm{V/\mathring{A}}$.
-However, it should be noted that an electric field of $1~\mathrm{V/\mathring{A}}$ is practically challenging to realize in typical device setup \cite{wang2025pressuredrivenmetallicityaangstromthickness2d}.
-One way to circumvent such a large lateral gate field value is to employ electron doping in the Cr$_2$Se$_2$O channel, which can effectively lower the critical electric field to an experimentally accessible range.
-Such electron doping effect can by electrostatically achieved via back gating or by using a polar substrates.
+Such effect manifests as the switching of the transmission channels from 2 to 1 when the applied lateral gate field exceeds the threshold electric field of $1~\mathrm{V/\mathring{A}}$.
+However, it should be noted that an electric field of $1~\mathrm{V/\mathring{A}}$ is practically challenging to realize in typical device setup \cite{wang2025pressure}.
+One way to bypass such a large lateral gate field value is to employ electron doping in the Cr$_2$Se$_2$O channel, which can effectively lower the critical electric field to an experimentally accessible range.
+Such an electron doping effect can be achieved electrostatically via back gating or by using polar substrates.
 With an appropriate electron doping concentration of $0.0225~e$/atom, the critical field can be reduced to $0.1~\mathrm{V/\mathring{A}}$ (10 MV/cm), which is well within the experimental reach \cite{xu2024single} [Fig.~\ref{fig4}(d)].